Understanding Pass-by-Value vs. Pass-by-Reference in Python

 Parameter Passing in Python

-Immutable Objects (Pass-by-Value-like Behavior)
+Immutable Objects (Pass-by-Value-like Behaviour)

 Immutable objects in Python include: